olivecai/robotarm-complexity-2025/notes/roughnotes.md

 This feels very naive, but maybe we could just try it anyway.

 If we go along with this idea of reconstructing poses, it becomes very problematic if two cameras reconstruct two different poses.
+Let's ignore the camera conundrum for now.

+What if instead of computing ellipses, we see: for each joint, which camera sees a greater amount of perturbation?
+Then, generate a circle in that camera: so each camera has one 'circle' for each joint.... and for each step we can reevaluate circles

+This entire time i have been thinking of the problem very much as a system of nonlinear equations, but when we think about the fact that a local region in cartesian space often converges and that we have access to OpenCV and cameras in visual servoing, I realize we have many more tools than we think.

+Of course this "draw a circle and go there" is not very reliable, especailly if:
+- perspective looking at circle is skewed
+- we have a camera on the robot

+nevertheless, this could serve a good TOOL